 Prenatal testing can be done to determine whether the fetus has abnormalities, including genetic disorders, that predispose to intellectual disability.

-From birth on, growth and development Childhood Development Development is often divided into specific domains, such as gross motor, fine motor, language, cognition, and social/emotional growth.
-These designations are useful, but substantial overlap... read more , including cognitive ability, are routinely assessed at well-child visits.
+From birth on, growth and development Childhood Development Descriptions of development are often divided into specific domains, such as gross motor, fine motor, language, cognition, and social/emotional growth.
+These designations are useful, but substantial... read more , including cognitive ability, are routinely assessed at well-child visits.
 For suspected cases of intellectual disability, development and intelligence are assessed in greater detail, typically by early intervention or school staff.

 Establishing intellectual disability is followed by efforts to determine a cause, often including central nervous system (CNS) imaging and genetic and metabolic testing.
 Accurate determination of the cause may provide a developmental prognosis, suggest plans for educational and training programs, help in genetic counseling, and relieve parental guilt.